web3-authn/tatchi/passkey-sdk/README.md

 This SDK mounts a hidden, sandboxed “service iframe” that runs sensitive logic (WebAuthn orchestration, workers, IndexedDB) without relying on any external server or copied HTML files.

 - Same‑origin by default: The iframe is created with `srcdoc` and loads an embedded ESM bundle (service‑host) resolved by your bundler (`?url` import).
 No manual copying.
-- Optional cross‑origin: If you want to run the service on a separate wallet origin, set `walletOrigin` (and optionally `walletServicePath`) in `PasskeyManager` configs.
+- Optional cross‑origin: If you want to run the service on a separate wallet origin, set `iframeWallet.walletOrigin` (and optionally `iframeWallet.walletServicePath`) in `PasskeyManager` configs.
 This is not required.
 - UI/gesture: Visible iframes (Modal/Button) capture the user gesture and run WebAuthn; the service iframe remains headless.

 ### React usage